-A few months ago, when the entire world was slowly getting closed down, I created a downloadable PDF Kids at Home Schedule because my kiddos were at home for a few weeks before our school system figured out it’s game plan.
+Back when the entire world was slowly getting closed down because of Covid-19, I created a downloadable PDF Kids at Home Schedule because my kiddos were at home for a few weeks before our school system figured out it’s game plan.
 It was helpful to create a little order to our days before our local public school put a routine and plan into place for online learning.

 Now that summer is officially here for my children, I am ready to get a little order into our summer days.

-I love letting my children relax and enjoy their summer break from school.
-And especially after this school year, we all need some down time (hello 12+ weeks of staying at home!).
-However, the reality of life is that if I don’t put some kind of guideline in place, time will slip by and I will accidentally let my kids play hours of iPad without maybe even realizing it.
+I LOVE letting my children relax and enjoy their summer break from school.
+However, the reality of life is that if I don’t put some kind of guideline in place, time will slip by and I will accidentally let my kids play hours of iPad or Nintendo without even realizing it.
 They are just so quiet when using screen time that I forget to check in on them and I don’t like that.

 Are schedules helpful to children?

 Schedules and routines, even if they are loosely followed are so helpful to my family.
 Do we sit there with a timer and make sure all these items are followed to perfection each day?
 Not at all.